Goldman Algebra, Opers and the Swapping Algebra: Goldman and swapping algebras: proofs of the main results

 \subsubsection{A generalised Wolpert Formula}

-We have the following extension of Wolpert Formula: \begin{theorem}{\sc [Generalised Wolpert Formula]} Let $\gamma$ and $\eta$ two closed geodesic with a unique intersection point then the Goldman bracket of the two length functions $\ell_\gamma$ and $\ell_\eta$ seen as functions on the Hitchin component is
+We have the following extension of Wolpert Formula for the bracket of length functions: \begin{theorem}{\sc [Generalised Wolpert Formula]} Let $\gamma$ and $\eta$ two closed geodesic with a unique intersection point then the Goldman bracket of the two length functions $\ell_\gamma$ and $\ell_\eta$ seen as functions on the Hitchin component is

 where we recall that

 \end{theorem}

 \begin{proof} Let us first remark that